| 1918 Spanish Influenza Epidemic In late August 1918, a naval ship left Boston and

 communities.
 Schools, churches, theaters and pool halls were also closed within

+these communities.
 When the ships docked in Juneau and other towns in Southeast Alaska, only

 slight coughing was heard, the kind that could be mistaken for a common cold.
 In